GaryWSmith/xdr-parser-plugin/README.md

 The input data is received via an incoming data connection configured via the Server web UI.
 The data connection must be of type = NMEA0183.

 The "sentenceEvent" name is usually set to "nmea0183" so that the incoming nmea data is also sent to TCP 10110 by default.
 However any sentenceEvent name can be used so long as it matched within the Plugin Config of the xdrParser-plugin.
-The default "nmea0183" is SRTRONGLY ADVISED in order to have access to the messages on TCP port 10110 for verification.
+The default "nmea0183" is STRONGLY ADVISED in order to have access to the messages on TCP port 10110 for verification.

 The "suppress0183event" value must be set to "false".